BrunoMCBraga/GOLEM/README.md

 - Engines are the files where you find the low-level interction with the necessary SDKs.
 - The util folder contains classes to write files, process net masks, etc
 - Commandline parsers and processors: classes that generate command line processors (out-of-the-box Go flags), process them and call the appropriate engines.
+- Global string providers: contain the strings used on command line

 # Things to improve
 - Support IPv6